Leicestershire (birthplace of the English language)

 The Happy News

-Sir David Attenborough was raised on campus at Leicester University, where his father was Principal.
-It was this love of learning that stayed with him for life (he has a degree in natural sciences, and also studied geology and zoology at Cambridge University).
+Raised on campus at Leicester University where his father was Principal, Sir David is not just a media icon, he is highly qualified.
+He has a degree in natural sciences, and also studied geology and zoology (wild animals, not zoos) at Cambridge University).

 This humble man (who sends letters over emails, has never learned to drive and has 18 plants and animals named after him) says it would be ‘rude to count’ how many degrees he has.